-So far, Leibniz sounds like the Greek atomists, like Democritus, or the 17th century atomists, like Gassendi.
+So far, Leibniz sounds like the Greek atomists like Democritus or the 17th century atomists like Gassendi.
 The difference between atoms and monads, though, is striking.

-For the atomists, the simple objects are essentially undifferentiable; they are all alike.

-Leibniz denies the similarity of atoms.
+For the atomists, the simple objects are are passive and essentially undifferentiable; they are all alike.
+Leibniz denies both the passiveness and the identicalness of atoms.

-We can see two reasons for this denial.
+So we can see two reasons for Leibniz's denial of atomism.